callnow

 • Inventory Shrinkage: Shrinkage through theft, damage, or inaccuracies in records impacts the value, and it must be audited and managed effectively.

-How does Inventory Accounting Differ between IFRS and GAAP?
+How Does Inventory Accounting Differ between IFRS and GAAP?

 The differences between IFRS and GAAP mainly lie in the section on inventory costs and the allowed methods for inventory valuation.